cristianglezm/EvoGarden/README.md

         -   **Territory Marks**: As bees travel, they leave invisible territory marks.
 These marks serve two purposes:
             1.  **Territorial Control**: If a bee from a rival hive enters marked territory, it can trigger a "hunting" state.
             2.  **Communication**: Bees can leave signals on marks (e.g., `UNDER_ATTACK`).
 This signal propagates through adjacent marks of the same hive, alerting nearby bees to the threat and calling them to action.
+    -   **Ants (`🐜`), Ant Colonies (`⛰️`), & Pheromone Trails**: A complex system for ground-based scavenging and resource gathering.
+        -   **Ants**: Foragers that operate on a state machine.
+They start by `seeking_food`.
+If they find a strong pheromone trail left by another ant, they will follow it.
+Otherwise, they search for food, prioritizing high-value items like corpses, eggs, and cocoons.
+Once an ant picks up food, it switches to a `returning_to_colony` state.
+        -   **Ant Colonies**: Stationary bases that store food and spawn new ants.
+When an ant returns with food, the colony's `foodReserves` increase.
+When reserves are high, new ants are spawned.
+        -   **Pheromone Trails**: Invisible trails left by ants that are returning to the colony *with food*.
+The `strength` of the trail is proportional to the value of the food being carried.
+These trails decay over time, and other ants will follow the strongest available trail, creating efficient, emergent paths to food sources.
 -   **Cockroaches** (`🪳`): A pest and scavenger species.
 They are dynamically spawned by the `PopulationManager` when the number of corpses on the grid becomes too high.
 They hunt for corpses to eat, restoring their health and stamina.
 If no corpses are available, they will attack weak flowers.
 -   **Eggs** (`🥚`): The offspring of insects.
 They remain stationary and hatch after a fixed timer, unless eaten by a bird.
 -   **Birds** (`🐦`): The predators of the garden.